openstack/manila/doc/source/admin/emc_unity_driver.rst

 * setup_server: Set up and configures share server with given network parameters.
 * teardown_server: Tear down the share server.
+* revert_to_snapshot: Revert a share to a snapshot.

 The :mod:`manila.share.drivers.dell_emc.driver` Module